 How the Trust Works

-The Trust is established by putting funds that are considered an asset of a person with a disability into it.
-These funds may come from various sources including, but not limited to, insurance or personal injury settlements, proceeds from the sale of a house or an inheritance.
-Putting these funds into The Utah Pooled Trust, make them exempt from being considered an asset and therefore do not affect the beneficiary’s eligibility for public benefits.
+The Trust is established by moving funds that are considered an asset of a person with a disability into it.
+These funds may come from various sources including, but not limited to, insurance or personal injury settlements, proceeds from the sale of a house, or an inheritance.
+Placing these funds into The Utah Pooled Trust, make them exempt from being considered an asset and therefore do no affect the beneficiary’s eligibility for public benefits.
 For investment purposes, the funds are pooled together with other beneficiaries’ funds.
 Each person in the Trust has a sub-account and the communal net income is allocated proportionally to each of those accounts.

 How The Money Can Be Used